googleapis/google-cloud-cpp/README.md

 In addition, gRPC requires a newer version of OpenSSL than the one included in the system.

-It is possible to workaround these limitations on a *fresh* installation of Ubuntu-14.04, but there are known [issues][issue-913] working on a system where these libraries are already installed.
+It is possible to work around these limitations on a *fresh* installation of Ubuntu-14.04, but there are [known issues][issue-913] working on a system where these libraries are already installed.

 [issue-913]: https://github.com/GoogleCloudPlatform/google-cloud-cpp/issues/913